-S Carolina mental hospital patient died at bottom of dogpile
+Mental hospital patient died in dogpile; no charges filed

 The State Law Enforcement Division investigated Avant’s death but did not press charges.

-The newspaper reports agents and the Department of Mental Health refused to release records.
+The newspaper reported that agents and the Department of Mental Health refused to release records.
 They cited patient privacy laws even though Avant died in the government’s care.

 Information from: The State, http://www.thestate.com